-Should the expert have provided an opinion to its client at an early stage and, as the report nears completion, then arrives at a different opinion, it is essential that the client is made aware as early as possible of this shift in position.
+Should the expert have provided an opinion to its client at an early stage and, as the report nears completion, then arrives at a different opinion, the client must be made aware as early as possible of this shift in position.
 While the expert's opinion is theirs alone, the opinion expressed in a final report should not be a surprise to the client.

 All experts' reports should be qualified to the extent that the expert is entitled to change their opinion should new information come to light.
 Such new information could be revealed on receipt of the other expert's report or during an expert conferral such that a modified opinion is provided in either a supplemental report or in a joint statement with the other expert.